Secure Application Development links

 Wireless- Technologies

-is a short- range device that replaces cables with low power waves to connect devices, whether they are portable or fixed.
-The device also uses hopping to ensure a secure, quality link, and it uses ad hoc networks, meaning that it connects peer-to-peer.
-It can be operated worldwide and without a because it uses the unlicensed Industrial- Scientific Medical (ISM) band for that varies with a change in location.
+Bluetooth is a short- range radio device that replaces cables with low power radio waves to connect electronic devices, whether they are portable or fixed.
+The Bluetooth device also uses frequency hopping to ensure a secure, quality link, and it uses ad hoc networks, meaning that it connects peer-to-peer.
+It can be operated worldwide and without a network because it uses the unlicensed Industrial- Scientific Medical (ISM) band for transmission that varies with a change in location.
 [Ganguli, p.
-25-6] The user has the choice of point-to-point or point-to-multipoint links whereby communication can be held between two devices, or up to eight.
+25-6] The Bluetooth user has the choice of point-to-point or point-to-multipoint links whereby communication can be held between two devices, or up to eight.
 [Ganguli, p.
 96] When devices are communicating with each other they are known as piconets, and each device is designated as a master unit or slave unit, usually depending on who initiates the connection.
 However, both devices have the potential to be either a master or a slave.
 [Swaminatha and Elden, p.
 49]

-- Advantages
+Bluetooth- Advantages

-- Applications
+Bluetooth- Applications

 • Complete memory contents of some mobile phones can be accessed by a previously trusted (”paired”) device that has since been removed from the trusted list.